jans234/resturant_bot/README.md

-Overview
+**Project Overview**
-Crimson Dine Restaurant ChatBot is an intelligent chatbot designed to assist customers with queries related to fast food deals available at Crimson Dine.
-The chatbot is built using Streamlit, and it provides customers with relevant information about the restaurant's deals, pricing, and recommendations in an interactive chat interface.
+The Crimson Dine Restaurant ChatBot is an AI-powered chatbot designed to assist customers in finding fast food deals, menu information, and special offers at the restaurant.
+Built using a Retrieval-Augmented Generation (RAG) system, the chatbot retrieves relevant data from a collection of documents and uses AI to generate informative responses.
-The chatbot helps users find fast food deals, answers common menu questions, and provides a seamless customer service experience.
-It is especially useful for customers looking to quickly access restaurant offerings without navigating through a complex menu.
+The chatbot is deployed with a Streamlit interface and provides an engaging, easy-to-use chat experience.
+By integrating a RAG system, the chatbot ensures that customers receive accurate and contextually relevant information when inquiring about fast food deals or other restaurant-related questions.

 **Features**
-Chat-based Interaction: Customers can interact with the chatbot via a simple text input.
+Interactive Chat Interface: Users can interact with the chatbot using a friendly chat interface to get information about fast food deals and menu items.

+Retrieval-Augmented Generation (RAG) System: The chatbot uses a RAG system to retrieve relevant deal information from a document store and generate responses based on user queries.

-Fast Food Deal Recommendations: The chatbot provides information on various fast food deals, including pricing and ingredients.
+Fast Food Deal Information: The chatbot provides users with details about current fast food deals, including pricing and meal options.

-Session Memory: The chatbot maintains conversation context throughout the session.
+Intelligent Meal Recommendations: Using AI, the chatbot suggests meals or deals based on user preferences and queries, enhancing the customer experience.

+Personalized Responses: The chatbot tracks previous interactions within the session to deliver personalized recommendations and maintain conversation context.

-User-Friendly Interface: The chatbot is built using Streamlit, providing a responsive and easy-to-use interface for users.
+Streamlit-based Interface: Built using Streamlit, the chatbot has a responsive and clean web interface that makes interacting with it easy and intuitive.

+Session Persistence: The chatbot saves conversation history within each session, enabling it to keep track of user interactions and deliver more relevant responses.

+AI-Powered Conversations: The chatbot leverages AI to generate coherent and accurate answers based on both retrieved data and user inputs.